The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Sub-Riemannian Geometry of Linear Transport

 It is a standard result that a sub-Riemannian metric induces a distance function \cite[Definition 3.30]{agrachev2019comprehensive}.
 So let $d_{SR}:\text{GL}^+(n)\times\text{GL}^+(n)\rightarrow\mathbb{R}_{\geq 0}$ be this sub-Riemannian distance induced by $\mathcal{G}$.
 A \emph{sub-Riemannian geodesic} is a horizontal curve

 such that

-There are two types of sub-Riemannian geodesics: \emph{normal} and \emph{abnormal} \cite[Definition 3.60]{agrachev2019comprehensive}.
+\tcb{The regularity of geodesics in sub-Riemannian geometry can be quite subtle.
+Geodesics are typically characterized as \emph{normal} and \emph{abnormal} \cite[Definition 3.60]{agrachev2019comprehensive}.
 Normal geodesics are differentiable and satisfy the first-order (Pontryagin) necessary conditions for optimality.
-Abnormal geodesics, on the other hand, do not satisfy the first-order necessary conditions of optimality.
-As shown by Montgomery \cite[Chapter 3, Theorem 3.4]{montgomery2002tour}, the presence of abnormal geodesics in sub-Riemannian geometry can be a generic phenomenon.
-If present, abnormal geodesics significantly complicate the local geometry of a sub-Riemannian manifold \cite[Chapter 11]{agrachev2019comprehensive}.
-Fortunately, the OMT sub-Riemannian structure is special and does not admit abnormal geodesics.
+On the hand, abnormal geodesics may or may not satisfy the first-order necessary conditions of optimality.
+Accordingly, there are abnormal geodesics that are also normal, and others that are not; the latter are referred to as \emph{strictly abnormal}.
+As shown by Montgomery \cite[Chapter 3, Theorem 3.4]{montgomery2002tour}, the presence of strictly abnormal geodesics can be a generic phenomenon.} If present, strictly abnormal geodesics significantly complicate the local geometry of a sub-Riemannian manifold \cite[Chapter 11]{agrachev2019comprehensive}.
+Fortunately, the OMT sub-Riemannian structure is special and does not admit strictly abnormal geodesics.
 The following proposition establishes this fact.
 The proof is straightforward and is sketched after the proposition.

-\begin{prop} Every nontrivial geodesic with respect to the OMT sub-Riemannian structure is normal. \end{prop} {\bf Proof:} From \eqref{eq:strong_bracket_condition}, we see that only first-order Lie brackets are required to generate the tangent bundle from the horizontal sub-bundle of the OMT connection.
+\begin{prop} Every nontrivial geodesic with respect to the OMT sub-Riemannian structure is normal. \end{prop} \begin{proof} From \eqref{eq:strong_bracket_condition}, we see that only first-order Lie brackets are required to generate the tangent bundle from the horizontal sub-bundle of the OMT connection.
 This property appears under many names in the literature.
 In \cite{agrachev2019comprehensive}, the horizontal sub-bundle is said to be a ``step-2" bundle when this property holds.
 Elsewhere, the property has been referred to as the \emph{strong bracket generating condition} \cite{strichartz1986sub}.
 Strichartz established in \cite[Theorem 6.1, Corollary 6.2]{strichartz1986sub} that, under the strong bracket generating condition, all sub-Riemannian geodesics are normal, see also \cite[Corollary 12.14]{agrachev2019comprehensive}.
-Thus, the same is true for the OMT sub-Riemannian structure. $\Box$
+Thus, the same is true for the OMT sub-Riemannian structure. \end{proof}

 The next proposition formulates the first-order necessary conditions for a horizontal curve to be a normal geodesic with respect to the OMT sub-Riemannian structure. \begin{prop} Let $\factor_{.}:[0,1]\rightarrow\text{GL}^+(n)$ be a normal sub-Riemannian geodesic connecting the end points $\factor_0$ and $\factor_1$.
 Then, $\factor_{.}$ is smooth and there exists a unique smooth curve $\Lambda_{.}:[0,1]\rightarrow\text{GL}^+(n)$ such that